Blog

 Today, Stephanie Strutner, Executive Director of ASAP of Anderson County, joined Kristina Clark and Patrick Martin to present at the Prevention 1st Conference in Murfreesboro, Tennessee.
 Focusing on generating coalition capacity, working with a business model, and achieving sustainability, the three provided insight and recommendations to developing coalitions across the state.
 Helpful links from…

-Ally Account
+Cuenta Ally

 Submitted by: Tim Isbel, County Commissioner It is with great revelation as the Chairman of the Anderson County Beer Board to report the success of the alliance between Anderson County Commission, Anderson County Beer Board and ASAP.
 We have several awareness programs we are working on together, most notably the Responsible Vendor program.
 Resolution No….